Who uses Citiq Prepaid?

 Are all prepaid metering companies the same?

 No. Citiq Prepaid is differentiated from other providers because of its innovative software which enables real time reporting on electricity consumption for owners and tenants and an extensive number of recharge points across the country and online.
-With over 170,000 meters installed in homes and businesses all over the country and growing by thousands of installations each month, we consider ourselves to be a market leader in prepaid sub-metering.
+With over 170,000 meters installed in homes and businesses all over the country and growing by thousands of installations each month, you know you’ll be joining South Africa’s leading as fastest growing prepaid meter and utility vending system provider.
 Our job is to make it simple for property owners to recover the cost of electricity from their tenants and easy for tenants to purchase tokens.